zagui440s/personalCP/5-FrontEnd/1-modern-functional-style-js/README.md

 - Able to use `.foreach()`, `.map()`, `.filter()`, `.reduce()`
   - Over arrays with strings, numbers, and booleans
   - Over arrays containing objects or nested arrays - more complex data shapes
+  - Able to do method chaining w/the above
   - Able to use all of the above to write nontrivial programs

+### Node projects

+- Able to create a new node project with npm and explain the basic project structure to someone else.
+  - Able to add an npm script to `package.json`
+- Familiar with the node package ecosystem (npm, yarn) and able to use npm and install node modules.
+- Able to create a basic `.gitignore` file for a node project

+### Importing / Exporting modules

+- Understands that ESModules are best practice
+- Able to set up a node project to use  ESModules
+- Able to import/export with both CommonJS and ESModules

 ### Node / JS modules

 - Familiar with  and able to use `require`
 - Familiar with and able to use `import` and `export`
-- Familiar with the node package ecosystem (npm, yarn, n or nvm) and able to use npm and install node modules

 ### Frontend build tooling